Chapter 19.122 RCW

 ReportEffective date2011 c 263: See notes following RCW 19.122.010.

-(1)(a) Any excavator who fails to notify a one-number locator service and causes damage to a hazardous liquid or gas underground facility is subject to a civil penalty of not more than ten thousand dollars for each violation.
+(1)(a) Any excavator who violates any provision of this chapter and causes damage to a hazardous liquid or gas underground facility is subject to a civil penalty of not more than $25,000 for each violation.

 (b) The civil penalty in this subsection may also be imposed on any excavator who violates RCW 19.122.090.